ayan-usgs/improvement-devops-scratch/README.md

 * Are the optimizations within the configuration that could potentially reduce operational costs?
 * How could the data loss from the failures be addressed?
 * Are there different tools and/or different ways of putting things together that would be more effective?
+* Are there any other improvements that you can think of?